ZechariahEarly/ZechariahEarly/README.md

 - 👋 Hi, I’m @ZechariahEarly
-- 🌱 I’m currently studying at The University of Texas at Dallas for a BS in Computer Science
+- 🌱 I’m currently trying to fix this bug!
-- 📫 How to reach me: zxe200000@utdallas.edu
+- 📫 How to reach me: zechearly@gmail.com

 <!---
 ZechariahEarly/ZechariahEarly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.